Home / Build Guides / Best $500 Gaming PC Build (2026)

 GPU: RX 6650 XT

-AMD’s 6650 XT punches above its price in 1080p gaming.
-It trades blows with the RTX 3060 at a lower price point, and the 8GB VRAM holds up in modern titles.
+The RX 6650 XT is the engine of this build.
+It punches well above its price in 1080p rasterized gaming, trading blows with the RTX 3060 at a lower price point.
+The 8GB GDDR6 VRAM holds up in modern titles and FSR support gives you a meaningful boost in supported games.

 Performance expectations